 The UIU Advantage

 Looking for a career where you can motivate people and influence outcomes?
 Your UIU Management degree focuses specifically on making you an effective manager.
-As a graduate, your skills and preparation will give you the confidence you need to become one of UIU’s newest success stories in how you manage people, projects and activities.
+Learn what it takes to keep a business or organization running smoothy, factoring in the human behaviors that teams rely on.

 Why Management at UIU?

-Build Your Program
+Explore Your Program

 See course descriptions for the classes you need for your Management degree, as well as any general education requirements.